BabylonJS/Documentation/content/How_To/WebXR/WebXR_Augmented_Reality.md

 The mesh will now be tracked by the system and will be located at the requested point.

 You might ask yourself why use the anchor system with hit-test results, as hit-test results are returned by the system with a position defined by the device.
-Setting the mesh at the hit-test's location will work jsut fine.
+Setting the mesh at the hit-test's location will work just fine.
 The difference is that the system might update the information it has about this position - maybe it found out the plane is at a different transformation, maybe it updated its position in space.
 Using the anchor system will keep the transformation updated even when the system updated its knowledge of the space.

 ### Plane detection